Lotus T127: 2010 season

 Fittipaldi said at the Bahrain Grand Prix, "The history of Lotus makes them so special.
 When Colin Chapman invited me to drive for Lotus it was an honour.
 The team stopped for a long while but now they are here again and I'm sure they'll have no problems.'
 At the first practice session of the Bahrain Grand Prix, both Kovalainen and Trulli set times, albeit both slower than Glock's Virgin by 200 and 300 tenths respectively.
-In qualifying, they qualified 21st and 22nd, being out-qualified by Glock.
-For the new teams, the race was a race of attrition, with both Hispania's and Virgins retiring.
+In qualifying, they qualified 20th and 21st, being out-qualified by Glock.
+For the new teams, the race was a race of attrition, with both Hispanias and Virgins retiring.
 Trulli retired on lap 46 due to hydraulic issues, but was classified as he completed more than 90% of the race leader's distance.
 Kovalainen finished a strong 15th, 2 laps behind race winner Alonso.
 Kovalainen was the only driver of the 3 new teams to cross the finish line.
 Tony Fernandes said on Twitter, "What an amazing day.
 Lotus is back.
 Two cars finishing."

-In Australia, The Lotus cars of Heikki Kovalainen and Trulli lined up in 19th and 20th respectively, with Trulli experiencing a problem with his seat which caused it to bounce in his car.
-They were ahead of both Virgin's and Hispanias'.
+In Australia, the Lotus cars of Heikki Kovalainen and Trulli lined up in 19th and 20th respectively, with Trulli experiencing a problem with his seat which caused it to bounce in his car.
+They were ahead of both Virgins and Hispanias.
 Trulli left his garage, and suffered a hydraulic pump failure on the grid.
 He attempted to start the race from the pit lane after, but the team was unable to rectify the problem and Trulli did not start.
 Kovalainen did start, and finished in 13th, ahead of Karun Chandhok, the last finisher.